tjdwill/dbs/journal.md

 # DBS Journal

+## 24 July 2025

+I realized that, should a user want to close an account, we need a way to prevent additional transactions from being added to the account without actually deleting the data.
+This will allow one to view "archived" accounts and even re-open accounts that have been closed.
+As a result, the account status is to be serialized along with the account name and description (should the key be`isOpen`)?

 ## 23 July 2025

 I completed an initial implementation of dbsc::Account.
 Now, I need to create an